davidfpease/pierian_spring/README.md

 ### Work Remaining
-- Finalize the study feature by improving the UI and building the processes necessary to track a user's responses and frequency of exposure to each card
+- Improve the study feature by improving the UI and the algorithm necessary to track a user's mastery
 - Add "Classes" as an additional layer to organize decks
-- Search feature to find other available decks
+- Add Learners and Profile components
 - Edit each card individually
 - Overall styling and UI